Central Virginia

 • 00:27:26

-and I like the idea of a tourist family, but I'd like to be part of that.
+And I like the idea of a tourist family, but I'd like to be part of it.

 • 00:27:38